 “It stands to reason that if the PCAOB is finding reasons to be critical of the work external auditors have done in controls or financial reporting, the auditors would place expectations on the company and turn to internal auditors to provide additional support,” says Hal Garyn, vice president of the Institute of Internal Auditors.
 “Anecdotally, that's what we're hearing.”

-The PCAOB has delivered a steady stream of criticism to all major audit firms in their inspection reports during the past two years, calling for more audit evidence, more documentation, and more skepticism and scrutiny around a variety of audit areas.
+The PCAOB has delivered a steady stream of criticism to all major audit firms in their inspection reports during the past two years, calling for more audit...
+To get the full story, subscribe now.

 Full, instant access